 - Be a messy eater

-- Engage in dangerous behavior because of their need for further stimulation
+- Engage in dangerous behavior because of their need for more stimulation

-- Constantly need to chew, bite or lick things — their clothes, toys, pens, etc.
+- Constantly need to chew, bite or lick things, such as their clothes, toys, pens and other objects

 - Have regular meltdowns

-- Appear to be aggressive with other kids — pushing them, hugging them too tightly and so on
+- Appear to be aggressive with other kids; for example, pushing them and hugging them too tightly

-- Be overly touchy with both people and things
+- Be overly touchy with both people and objects

 - Be attracted to loud noises

 - Be unable to keep still — these children are often described as “hyperactive”